Ukraine-Russia war: What could be a way out? | DW | 04.03.2022

 Sanctions and a possible economic collapse of Russia could become another factor forcing Putin to reconsider his goals.
 If he lost the support of part of the nation's elite or if an anti-war movement gained momentum in spite of repressive measures, he might also be inclined to withdraw his troops.

-Ukrainian president Zelenskyy appealed again to the West to enforce a no-fly zone over his country.
-Yet, NATO members have repeatedly ruled this out, saying that NATO would only get involved if Russia were to attack one of its members.
+Ukrainian President Zelenskyy appealed again to the West to enforce a no-fly zone over his country.
+Yet NATO members have repeatedly ruled this out, saying that the mutual defense bloc would only get involved if Russia were to attack one of its members.

 "Everyone knows where that would lead us.
 It would lead to the fact that NATO military would get into direct combat activities with the Russian army.
 That would lead us into an escalation that none of us would ever want because it's basically the path to the Third World War."
 In such a confrontation, even a nuclear doomsday scenario might unfold.